gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

 .. index:: -gnatn  (gcc)

 :samp:`-gnatn[12]`
-  Activate inlining for subprograms for which pragma `Inline` is specified.
+  Activate inlining across modules for subprograms for which pragma `Inline` is specified.
 This inlining is performed by the GCC back-end.
 An optional digit sets the inlining level: 1 for moderate inlining across modules or 2 for full inlining across modules.
 If no inlining level is specified, the compiler will pick it based on the optimization level.